UX RESEARCH PRODUCT DESIGN CLIENT PROJECT

 We first scoped the project with the NGA team, understood their limitations based on technology and overall headcount.
 We then looked into what Artle did and studied it to define organizational principles for our product.

-Moderated user interviews, usability tests, conducted competitor analysis, defined player types and ideated game ideaz
+Moderated user interviews, usability tests, conducted competitor analysis, defined player types and ideated game ideas

 The design development of ArtSwipe, spanning from lo-fi to hi-fi, interactive prototypes, conceptualized ArtSwipe and also defined research methods for understanding game preference.
 I also created user flows for the same.